chrisimi/Cookiesclickerautomation/README.md

 When the program crashed or you closed the browser, a graph will be generated which shows the amount of cookies at time x

-Feel free to make a Pull request if you implemented new features :).
+Feel free to make a Pull request if you have implemented new features :).